-On 28 August 1964 Bob Dylan introduced The Beatles to cannabis.
+On 28 August 1964 the future of rock ‘n’ roll changed forever, when Bob Dylan introduced The Beatles to cannabis.

 The two parties were introduced by a mutual friend, the writer Al Aronowitz, at New York’s Delmonico Hotel.
-Upon arriving at The Beatles’ suite Dylan asked for cheap wine; Mal Evans was sent to get some, and during the wait Dylan suggested they have a smoke.
+Dylan was driven from Woodstock by his road manager Victor Maymudes, picking up Aronowitz on the way.

 The Beatles were stupefied.
 “Which song?”
 John managed to ask.

 Dylan said, “You know…” and then he sang, “and when I touch you I get high, I get high…”

 John flushed with embarrassment.
 “Those aren’t the words,” he admitted.
 “The words are, ‘I can’t hide, I can’t hide, I can’t hide…'”

 After the misunderstanding had been put right, The Beatles and their guests got down to business.
 Aronowitz was unskilled in rolling joints so asked Dylan to do the honours; Dylan wasn’t much better, and much of the grass ended up in a fruit bowl on the room service table.

 Bob hovered unsteadily over the bowl as he stood at the table while he tried to lift the grass from the baggie with the fingertips of one hand so he could crush it into the leaf of rolling paper which he held in his other hand.
 In addition to the fact that Bob was a sloppy roller to begin with, what Bob had started drinking had already gotten to him.

 Bob Dylan and The Beatles